jackbravo/condorest-django/README.md

 Create your local `.env` file based on the template file `local.env`.

+Create a database and user on your postgres server.
+For example running this commands:

+    createuser -Psd condorest
+    createdb -O condorest condorest

 You need to create a database for the project and make sure your credentials are correct on the file `.env`.
 After that just run `python manage.py migrate`.

+To install the `tablefunc` postgres extension run this on your postgres database:

+    CREATE EXTENSION tablefunc;

 ### Importing data